rpede/aspnet_security/session_management.md

 FROM users
 ```

-We will use this role field to determine what the user can access.
+Later on we will use the new role field to determine what a user can access.

+### Session data

 Add this to **service** project: